ndrean/Solid-components/_posts/2020-01-10-Ruby-proc-block-lambda.md

 returns `a,1,b,4` and `1,4,3,16`.

 ### how to use a block
 Blocks can't be saved into a variable unless we declare the block as a `proc` object (see bellow).

-Blocks don't run by themselves.
-The block 'my_block' can't be used as `my_block.call` outside a method.
+Thus blocks don't run by themselves.
 They have to be used within a method.

 A method can accept only one block, but the block can be called several times.